 Natural gas producers asked us to increase natural gas transportation service on the NGTL System.
 To address this need, the 2021 NGTL System Expansion Project is near construction completion and now operational for all firm service contracts, with the Simonette horizontal directional drill (HDD) anticipated to be completed in Q4 2023.
 Beginning in northwest Alberta and along the west path of the NGTL System and southeast towards Rocky Mountain House, the 2021 NGTL System Expansion Project added approximately 344 kms (214 miles) of newly built 48-inch pipe to the NGTL System.

-These various pipeline sections within the study area would be located starting in the County of Grande Prairie, extending through the Municipal District of Greenview No. 16, Yellowhead County, and ending in Clearwater County.
-Multiple pipeline sections would run parallel to the existing system and connect at each end to adjacent existing pipelines.
+The pipeline sections are located starting in the County of Grande Prairie, extending through the Municipal District of Greenview No. 16, Yellowhead County, and ending in Clearwater County.
+Many of the pipeline sections run parallel to, and connect at, existing locations on the NGTL System.

 Broad engagement on project study areas

-Anticipated in-service dates for all project components
+Majority of project components in-service for firm service contracts for all project components

 Documents and maps

 The pipeline additions generally follow our existing NGTL pipeline corridors in western Alberta.
 Their routes add multiple pipeline sections to our existing assets along our Grande Prairie Mainline and Edson Mainline pipeline assets.

 The 2021 NGTL System Expansion Project is governed according to regulations outlined by the Canada Energy Regulator (CER), which replaced the National Energy Board (NEB) on August 28, 2019.
 For more information about the CER web site.

 If you would like to view NGTL application submissions to the CER they can be accessed on the CER’s 2021 NGTL System Expansion Project website.

 If you require assistance accessing the files, you can contact our Provincial and Community Relations team at email@example.com.